The Art Of The Hall Chair

 An architectural hall armchair, designed by William Kent for Chiswick House, in situ

 A fine painted hall stool, one of a set of four, possibly by Chippendale, at Petworth House.

 An armchair, of Windsor form, one of a suite of hall furniture supplied to supplied to Thomas Coke, 1st Earl of Leicester (d.1759) for the South Hall of Holkham Hall, Norfolk, in situ.

-A very fine 19th century copy of the Holkham hall armchair at Peacock's Finest.
+A very fine 19th century copy of the Holkham hall armchair, previously in our collection.

-An exceptional pair of George III Adam period mahogany hall chairs, attributed to the celebrated London firm of William Ince and John Mayhew, virtually identical to those supplied to George Brodrick, 4th Viscount Midleton (d.
+From our archive: an exceptional pair of George III period mahogany hall chairs, attributed to the celebrated London firm of William Ince and John Mayhew; virtually identical to those supplied to George Brodrick, 4th Viscount Midleton (d.
 1836) for Peper Harow, Surrey and also for Broadlands, Hampshire.

 Their oval backs, formed as ancient libation paterae, in fact, represent Apollo, one of the most widely revered and influential of all Greek and Roman gods.
 His mask was often depicted surrounded by such a sunburst, that symbolised his divine connection to the sun.